tayoshino31/CG-Projects/pages/rendering.md

 **Taiki Yoshino, David Choi**
 University of California San Diego, Computer Scinece and Engineering

-## Path Tracing
+## Ray Tracing with NVIDIA Optix
-We implemented ray tracing and path tracing using c++ and NVIDIA's OptiX API.
-The GPU-based ray tracer achieved lightning-fast rendering, and the dragon was rendered in less than 2 seconds with the acceleration structure.
+We implemented ray tracing using c++ and NVIDIA's OptiX.
+The GPU-based ray tracer achieved lightning-fast rendering, and the dragon was rendered in less than 2 seconds with a BVH acceleration structure.

 <div style="display: flex; align-items: center; justify-content: space-between; gap: 20px;">
     <div>